dl-solarity/zktype/README.md

 This config contains all the information required to generate TypeScript bindings for given circuits.

 - `basePath` - Path to the root directory of the project where circuits are stored.
+- `projectRoot` - Absolute path to the root directory of the project.
 - `circuitsASTPaths` - Array of paths to the circuits' AST files.
 - `outputArtifactsDir` - Path to the directory where the generated artifacts will be stored.
     - Optional.
 Default: `artifacts/circuits`.